MARKET SNAPSHOT: Stocks Rise As Financials Gain; Nike Tumbles After Earnings

 Continue Reading Below

-The day's gains were broad, with eight of the 11 primary S&P 500 sectors higher on the day.
-Financials were particularly strong, up 1.1%.
+Financials were by far the strongest industry of the day, up 1.1%.
 Among the biggest gainers on the day, Bank of America(BAC) was up 1.8% while Citigroup (C) added 1.7%.
 Wells Fargo & Co (WFC) was up 1.2%.

 The Financial Select Sector SPDR ETF (XLF) rose 1% and hit its highest level in nearly a decade (http://www.marketwatch.com/story/financial-etf-surges-to-a-decade-high-as-fed-data-help-boost-treasury-yields-2017-09-27).